-The investment objective, investment policy and, where applicable, Benchmark Index description listed for a particular Fund applies to all Share Classes (as applicable) offered in that Fund.
+The investment objective, investment policy and Benchmark Index description listed for a particular Fund applies to all Share Classes (as applicable) offered in that Fund.

-Currency Hedged Share Classes, where offered in a Fund, aim to reduce the impact of exchange rate fluctuations between the underlying portfolio currency exposures of the Fund (or, in the case of the Multi-Asset Funds, between the Base Currency of the Fund) and the Valuation Currency of the Currency Hedged Share Class on returns of the relevant Benchmark Index (or, in the case of the Multi-Asset Funds, on the returns of the Fund) to investors in that Share Class, through entering into foreign exchange contracts for currency hedging.
+Currency Hedged Share Classes, where offered in a Fund, aim to reduce the impact of exchange rate fluctuations between the underlying portfolio currency exposures of the Fund and the Valuation Currency of the Currency Hedged Share Class on returns of the relevant Benchmark Index to investors in that Share Class, through entering into foreign exchange contracts for currency hedging.
 Only Funds which track a Benchmark Index which does not incorporate a currency hedging methodology may launch Currency Hedged Share Classes.